raymond-jgler/java-class-jacksonizer/README.md

 # java-class-decorator

+** THIS IS JUST AN EXTREMELY SIMPLE OVERVIEW OF THE TOOL.
+PLEASE DEBUG THE CODE IF MORE EXPLORATION IS WITHIN CURIOSITY

 Overview:

 _ This method will eventually annotate contructor (existing or write new) and its parameters(s) using client's annotation inputs.